Deep cleaning of streets

 The streets with highest footfall get cleaned three times annually, with the majority of streets receiving a deep clean and having chewing gum removed at least once a year.
-Cleaning takes place after working hours to adhere to health and safety and to cause as little disruption as possible to businesses in the District.
+Cleaning takes place after working hours to adhere to health and safety requirements and to cause as little disruption as possible to businesses in the District.